caitlyn-wilhelm/vplanet-multiprocess/README.md

 ## Multi-Planet Formatting

 There are two separate options for running Multi-Planet: A singular case or a list of cases given by the user.
 Regardless, there is a specific type of format for the files for Multi-Planet to run smoothly.
-In each case, there should be a vspace file (think of it as the blueprint for Multi-Planet) like so:
+In each case, there should be a vspace file named `vspace.in` like so:

 ![Formatting Guide Image](https://github.com/caitlyn-wilhelm/vplanet-multiprocess/blob/master/docs/format_guide.png)